How to Install Telnet via CMD or PowerShell in Windows 11

 Published by Nyau Wai Hoe - Updated on

-Telnet is a versatile network protocol that allows you to remotely access and manage devices over a network.
-It is essential for network administrators and IT professionals who need to perform various network tasks or troubleshoot connectivity issues.
-In this article, we will provide a step-by-step guide on how to install Telnet using command line via CMD or PowerShell in Windows 11 or 10.
+Telnet is a very well known network tool that lets you remotely access and manage devices over a network, very conveniently.
+It is (or used to) a must have tool for many network admins and IT people who always need to do various networking related tasks or fix connectivity issues.
+This guide will show you how to install Telnet using command line via CMD or PowerShell in Windows 11 or 10.

 Also see: How to Remote Desktop Over The Internet in Windows 11